paritytech/substrate/bin/node-template/README.md

 ## Local Development

-Follow these steps to prepare the local environment for Substrate development :hammer_and_wrench:
+Follow these steps to prepare a local Substrate development environment :hammer_and_wrench:

 ### Simple Setup